 The approach is to improve visitor experience and enhance DOC's reputation by supporting visitors to have a safe and enjoyable experience on public conservation land, developing an effective visitor information system, and providing quality experience through visitor centres. (pp. 11, 14-15)

-Signed by: Not signed This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Legislation: Not applicable
+Publication date:

+Duration:

+Number of pages:

+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: